 Boundaries are important and are of essence not only for us to be able to work together in practical regards, but also in order for the therapeutic relationship to be potent.
 This goes for boundaries of therapy time and space also.
 There will be no therapy actively performed outside therapy space—that is at our sessions together or over Skype.
 There will be no therapy done over phone, email etc..

 Our sessions together will be held on weekly basis.
 Sometimes we might agree to more than one session per week, however, that is something we will discuss and agree upon as we work together.
 I am able and willing to support you—should we agree to it—also in-between regular weekly session, should you feel you need such support at any point.
 Additional sessions will be agreed between us.

 Due to the reasons of the loss of contact and momentum between us in therapy—especially if we are doing “deeper” work—I do not offer sessions that are less frequent than weekly.
 This, however, does not mean that you cannot miss a session should that be necessary.

 You also agree to arrive at the agreed session on time.
 You will give 1 weeks’ notice if you have to cancel a session by calling or texting me.
-If cancellation is not made in 1 weeks’ notice, you will make payment in full.
+If cancellation is not made in the period of 1 weeks’ notice, you will make payment in full regardless of attendance.